Skip to content

 1. 1440p OLED for competitive speed and GPU headroom

-2. 4K OLED for visual fidelity in single-player and ultrawide immersion
+2. 4K OLED for visual fidelity and console-friendly 16:9 gaming

 3. Budget 1440p IPS if you're GPU-limited and want 165Hz+ without selling a kidney